Ibercivis/Furnivall/Readme.rst

 It helps to organize batches of tasks, collect them form volunteers and it does all the related housekeeping.

+This branch is peculiar to an associative game

 Requeriments
 ------------